 ART & MEDIA DESIGN WELCOMES YOU

-For those of you considering the Art & Media Design Major at Gallaudet University,
+For those of you considering to major in Art & Media Design at Gallaudet University,

 From your first day here in the Art & Media Design (AMD) Program, you will be encouraged to push beyond what is common, to produce art that is innovative and distinct.
 You'll begin to appreciate a culture of creativity that fosters the connection between critical thinking and innovation.

 Sitting within the Art, Communication & Theater (ACT) Department, the Art & Media Design Program introduces students to a range of subjects within the concentrations of Studio Art, Digital Media, Graphic Design, Photography, and Art History.
 These subjects introduce, and help develop portfolios for graduate school and for entering the workforce in the following subjects (that include but are not limited to): drawing, painting, sculpture, ceramics, darkroom and digital photography, illustration and publication design, web design, 2D animation, 3D modeling and animation, game development, robotics, computer/phone/tablet software application design and development, interactive art, installation art, film production and special effects.

 In A+MD classes, students will work closely with world renown professors in their respective areas, advancing their skills to develop progressive concepts, planning, and implementing their concepts in a range of materials and media, and in many instances merging multiple disciplines together to achieve something new.